FOUND - King Richard III 'Battle Coin' Fetches $54,000

 Discovered in Farmer's Field by Mother of TwoMom finds rare coin linked to King and Historic Battle.

 By James Massey, What Sells Best News

-LONDON – Dix Noonan Webb reports, a mother of two, has found a rare coin with links to King Richard III and a historic battle.
-The coin may fetch $20,000 (£15,000).
+LONDON – Dix Noonan Webb reports, a mother of two found a rare coin with links to King Richard III, and a historic battle.
+The coin has just fetched $54,000 (£40,800) at auction.